AntonioGiulio/lod_cloud_search_engine/README.md

 `npm i lodcloud-querier`

 It is a module specially developed to create this API, it is able to make queries towards LOD-Cloud.
 You can find it on the [official npm page](https://www.npmjs.com/package/lodcloud-querier), and the code is available in the _npm\_module_ folder.

+(If you are a *Python* user there is also a **pip package** which offers the same functionalities as the npm module.
+You can find the pip package at [this](https://pypi.org/project/lodcloud-search-API/) address and install it as below:
+`pip install lodcloud-search-API` )

 Then you can start the API: